nobl/ioBroker.senec/README.md

 -->

 ### **WORK IN PROGRESS**
+- API uses its own backoff settings when polling.
+You can only configure delay between polls.
+Instead we are using strategy used by: AWS SDK, Google Cloud SDK, Stripe API client, Kubernetes controllers or Distributed message brokers to prevent: retry storms, thundering herd, burst collapse after outage recovery, adapter lockups or permanent dead loops.
+This leads to: IF (SENEC API down for 2 hours, or Token refresh fails 20 times, or 429 rate limiting kicks in, or Internet drops temporarily) ?
+(Never dies, never overlaps, never floods API, always recovers)
+- API polling no longer honors retries-setting.
+It will just keep backing off exponentially if errors persist -> we keep trying until you stop the adapter.
 - 401 won't throw warning anymore
+- ReAuth shouldn't stop polling anymore

 ### 2.4.2 (2026-03-03)
 - AuthToken in _api is no longer used.
 You can safely delete it.